We’ve put together some commonly asked questions to give you more information about Functional Vitality.

 If you have a question that you can’t find the answer to, please use the Contact page.

 A prescription or referral for Occupational Therapy is not required for you to been seen in our practice.
 You may need a referral for occupational therapy services if you’ve recently seen a physician for a problem or you recently had surgery.
 In these situations so that you can receive the best care based on your condition and to ensure all your healthcare providers are on the same page, a prescription from your physician may be necessary.

 Because our goal is to education and empower our clients to be active and independent in their health, our clients typically save money in the long run by receiving treatment from Functional Vitality compared to traditional therapy settings.
 Our model focuses on training you to manage your condition independently which means less sessions during the week.
-We typically see patients 1 visit per week for 3-6 visits vs a traditional therapy model of 3 visits for 4-6 weeks.
+We typically see patients 1 visit per week for 3-6 visits for 60 minutes vs a traditional therapy model of 3 visits for 4-6 weeks.

 We accept cash, credit card, check, and FSA/HSA.

 Once you book an appointment that time is dedicated to you.
 If you need to cancel or reschedule, we ask that you notify us at least 48 hours before your appointment.
 No shows will be charge the full amount of the visit.